 Linear Programming Class 12 Notes: Topic-wise Weightage for CBSE Boards

-Chapter 12 is single-question territory in the CBSE paper.
-The full 5 marks ride on one graphical LPP, so the weightage spread inside the chapter notes matters less than getting every sub-step of that one question right.
-The table below shows where examiners pull marks from inside the standard 5-marker.
+Chapter 12 is single-question territory.
+The full 5 marks ride on one graphical LPP.
+The table below shows where examiners award marks inside that 5-marker.

 | Sub-topic | Typical Step in the 5-marker | Mark Share |